turingschool/try-turing/_posts/1000-01-04-integers-and-floats.markdown

 <div class="try-it">
 <h2>Try It: Guess the Number</h2>

 <p>Use what you know about while loops and if/else statements to write a program that sets a secret number, then allows a user to guess.
-If the number is too high, print "Too high!
-Guess again."
-If the number is too low, print "Too low!
-Guess again."
+If the number is too high, print "Too high!" and prompt the user to guess again.
+If the number is too low, print "Too low!" and prompt the user to guess again.
 If the number guessed is the secret number, then print "Correct!" and exit the game.</p>

 <p>Important: gets stands for "get string".
 This means that even if the user enters a number, like 9, the computer reads it as "9" (which is not the same as 9). </p>